-All forms of indebtedness to the College, including tuition, fees, fines, returned checks, property loss, and property damage must be paid before a student may re-enroll or have a transcript request honored.
+All forms of indebtedness to the College, including, but not limited to tuition, fees, fines, returned checks, property loss, and property damage will result in a hold being placed on the student's account.
+The outstanding balance must be paid before a student may re-enroll or have a transcript request honored.

 Failure to pay an outstanding account can result in a student being withdrawn from classes.
-Outstanding balances from noncurrent students must be paid with cash, credit card, or cashier's check only.
+Outstanding balances from non-current students must be paid with cash, credit/debit card, or cashier's check only.
 Checks from non-current students will not be accepted to pay prior balances.
+For accounts with outstanding balances that are paid using a credit/debit card, there will be a 5-business day waiting period before the hold will be released from the student's account.
 Students who are administratively withdrawn from classes have 14 days from the date of their notification letter to pay all outstanding indebtedness to the College and be reinstated in their classes.